Mjolnir42/nsr/README.md

 254.113.0.203.in-addr.arpa domain name pointer foobar.localdomain.example

 ~% nsr 2001:db8:0:1::254
+4.5.2.0.0.0.0.0.0.0.0.0.0.0.0.0.1.0.0.0.0.0.0.0.8.b.d.0.1.0.0.2.ip6.arpa \
-4.5.2.0.0.0.0.0.0.0.0.0.0.0.0.0.1.0.0.0.0.0.0.0.8.b.d.0.1.0.0.2.ip6.arpa domain name pointer foobar.localdomain.example
+domain name pointer foobar.localdomain.example
 ```

 Installation
 ============

 Just copy it somewhere in your `$PATH`. `$HOME/bin` might work for you.
+Also remember `+x` etc.

 Dependencies
 ============

 `nsr` is written in Perl and requires version 5.14.0, in which
-`getaddrinfo()` and `getnameinfo()` were added to core.
-If you have an
+`getaddrinfo()` and `getnameinfo()` were added to Core.
-older version of Perl, get `Socket::GetAddrInfo` from CPAN.
+If you have an older version of Perl, get `Socket::GetAddrInfo`
+from CPAN and adapt the code.

 Known Features
 ==============
-* `nsr` does not detect if you replace a series of IPv6 `0000` blocks
+* `nsr` does not detect if you replace a series of IPv6 zero blocks
-  with `::` that is not the longest block.
+  with `::` that is not the longest series.
 It will instead give you
   funny results
-* `nsr` does not support all valid `IPv6` notations known to man
+* `nsr` does not support all valid IPv6 address notations known to man